allenai/allennlp-guide/chapters/part3/coming-soon.md

 <exercise id="2" title="Coming soon to part 3">

+We are currently working on a series of Semantic Parsing chapters.
+The [introduction chapter](/semantic-parsing-seq2seq) is already out.
+The ones coming out soon are

+* Grammar-constrained decoding for semantic parsing
+* Weakly supervised semantic parsing
+* Neural module networks for semantic parsing

 Is there an NLP task that you would like to do with AllenNLP, but you're not sure how?
 [Let us know!](https://github.com/allenai/allennlp-guide#requesting-new-chapters)

-These are some of the things that we could write about for part 3:
+These are some of the other things that we could write about for part 3:

-* Semantic parsing (in progress)
 * Zero-shot text classification
 * GANs and other alternating losses
 * Sequence labeling